 - Ductus deferens.
 Vas deferens conveys sperm from the epididymis to the ejaculatory duct.

 - Testicular artery.
-Arises from the abdominal aorta at L2.
+This is the main vessel supplying blood to the testis and arises from the abdominal aorta at L2.

 - Artery of the ductus deferens.
 Arises from inferior vesical artery.

 - Cremasteric artery.
-Arises from the inferior epigastric artery.
+This is the major vessel supplying blood to the cremasteric muscle and arises from the inferior epigastric artery.

 - Pampiniform plexus.
-Formed by up to 12 veins, drain into right and left testicular veins.
+This structure is formed by up to 12 veins and drains into the right and left testicular veins.

 - Sympathetic nerve fibers on arteries